What is a Ground Score & Why Drug Litter is Dangerous

 Needles and spoons: Spoons are used to dissolve white powder (or any other powder), while needles are used to inject the drugs.

-Straws, paper tubes, cards, or razor blades: Creating clean, even lines and snorting drugs like heroin and cocaine through the nose.
+Straws, paper tubes, cards, or razor blades: Creating clean, even lines and snorting drugs like heroin, ketamine or cocaine through the nose.

 Dust or surgical masks: These are laced with vaporub to boost the euphoric effects of ecstasy or MDMA.